French journalist missing after Colombia FARC battle

-French Foreign Minister Alain Juppe said Romeo Langlois, a freelance reporter for French news channel France 24, was taken prisoner on Saturday by the Marxist guerrillas, but Colombia's Defence Minister Juan Carlos Pinzon couldn't confirm his capture.
+French Foreign Minister Alain Juppe said Romeo Langlois, a freelance reporter for French news channel France 24, was taken prisoner on Saturday by the Marxist guerrillas but Colombia's Defense Ministry had not confirmed his capture.

-"We demand that the terrorist organization of the FARC, if they have him, must respect his life and they are responsible for anything that happens to him if they have him their power," he said.
+"The crisis center (of the Foreign Ministry) has been mobilized and is liaising with Colombian authorities," Juppe told French media.

 Three soldiers and one police official died in Saturday's attack, the Colombian government said, and six security officials were injured.
-Langlois may have been shot in the arm, Pinzon said.
+Langlois may have been shot in the arm, Defense Minister Juan Carlos Pinzon told reporters in Caqueta, according to local media.

-Five members of the counter-narcotics patrol originally reported missing with Langlois were found alive.
+Five members of the counter-narcotics patrol originally reported missing with Langlois but were found alive.

-"The crisis centre (of the Foreign Ministry) has been mobilized and is liaising with Colombian authorities," Juppe told French media.

-Langlois, who has been in Colombia about 12 years, removed his bulletproof vest and helmet and ran toward the rebels, possibly in a bid to prove he was not a member of the armed forces, said Pinzon after speaking to one of the soldiers with the journalist.

 Langlois's disappearance will refocus attention on the FARC after its release this month of 10 members of the armed forces who had been held hostage in jungle camps for more than a decade.